A risk factor is something that increases your chances of developing cancer.

 It is possible to develop pancreatic cancer with or without the risk factors listed below.
 However, the more risk factors you have, the greater your likelihood of developing

-.
+pancreatic cancer.
 If you have a number of risk factors, ask your doctor what you can do to reduce your risk.

 Some studies suggest that occupational exposure to certain chemicals may increase your risk of developing pancreatic cancer.
 Chemicals that seem to be particularly associated with pancreatic cancer include those used in the petroleum and dry-cleaning industries, pesticides, and dyes.